Master equation of discrete time graphon mean field games and teams: Introduction

 Parise and Ozdaglar introduced the notion of graphon games~\cite{PaOz19} to model large population \emph{static} network games, where graphon is generative model of a large random graph inroduced by Lov\"asz in~\cite{Lo12}.
 Caines and Huang in~\cite{CaHu18} combined the ideas of \mfe and graphon games to define Graphon Mean field games (\glspl{gmfg}) where there are a large number of strategic agents with dynamic incomplete information who interact on an underlying fixed network generated by a known graphon. \glspl{gmfg} combine the idea of network games defined through graphons and the mean field framework of describing multi agent homogeneous games and predicting equilibrium in a tractable manner.
 Large network of nodes interacting with one another can be represented as graphons and mean field games deal with the study of such large interaction among devices and people as agents to analyze such systems to design and understand the behavior of such large scale interactions and their impact on our society.
 The progress in research in the mean field domain have been restricted to cases where the agents interacted in a perfect homogeneous environment and the interactions between the agents were assumed to be uniform irrespective of the location of the agent in the network.
-What if, the population interaction was not uniform and there was a measure of how the agents interacted with each other or in other words, the payoff and the transition to the next state was conditional on the relative position of the agent in the network.
-The mean field distribution would be affected by it so will the optimum policies and the Nash equilibrium thus generated.
+However, in many real world scenarios the population interaction is not uniform and there is a measure of how the agents interacted with each other or in other words, the payoff and the transition to the next state is conditional on the relative position of the agent in the network.
+Then the mean field distribution would be affected by it and so will the optimum policies and the Nash equilibrium thus generated.
 The theoretical basis for such a case has been provided in~\cite{CaHu18} which generalizes the idea of mean field games across the population with different levels of interactions through \gmfg.
-In this paper, we propose a sequential decomposition algorithm to compute \glspl{gmfg} by decomposing the problem across time, which reduces the complexity of computing \glspl{gmfg} from exponential to linear in time.